AkberJag/portfolio-template/README.md

 - **Fully customizable**: Add, remove, or rearrange sections as needed using a JSON file.
 - **PrimeVue UI components**: Integration of PrimeVue 4 for high-quality UI components.
 - **Accent colors**: Support for Tailwind CSS predefined colors as accent colors.
-- **Gradient support**: Each section supports Tailwind CSS gradients for both light and dark themes.
 - **Ripple effect**: Easily add ripple effects using the v-ripple directive for buttons and interactive elements.
 - **Modern design**: Minimalistic, mobile-first design using Tailwind CSS.
 - **Fast and lightweight**: Powered by Vue.js for a responsive and dynamic experience.